w1z4rd-1/ghost-detector/README.md

-# insignia
+# Insignia

- A Minecraft Fabric mod that categorizes other players into custom groups and changes their display names in the tab-menu and above the players' heads to their actual account name with a colour of your choice.
+A Minecraft Fabric mod that enhances your Crystal PvP experience by categorizing players with custom tags and tracking their stats.
+Insignia adds colored tags to players in the tab menu and provides easy access to Crystal 1v1 statistics.

+## Features

+- Add colored tags to players in the tab list
+- Automatic stats display when players join the queue

 ## Commands

-### Tagging Players
+### Tag Management

-- `/tag <playername> <tag> [color]` - Assigns a tag with optional color
+- `/tag <playername> <tag> [color]` - Assign a tag with optional color
-  - Tab completion for tags: Runner, Competent, Skilled, Creature
+  - Suggested tags: Runner, Competent, Skilled, Creature (tab completion available)
-  - Available colors: black, dark_blue, dark_green, dark_aqua, dark_red, dark_purple, gold, gray, dark_gray, blue, green, aqua, red, light_purple, yellow, white
+  - Available colors: black, dark_blue, dark_green, dark_aqua, dark_red, dark_purple, gold, gray, dark_gray, blue, green, aqua, red, light_purple, yellow, white (tab completion available)
-  - Colors are stored by name (e.g., "blue" instead of "§9")
-  - Default colors:
+  - Default colors are automatically applied based on tag if no color is specified:
+    - Runner: Dark Red
+    - Competent: Blue (dark_purple)
     - Skilled: Cyan (aqua)
-    - Competent: Purple (dark_purple)
-    - Runner/Creature: Red
+    - Creature: Red
+    - T: Gold (hidden tag for tracked players)
+    - Private: Blue (hidden tag for players with private stats)
-    - Others: Gold
+    - Others: White

-  - Players tagged as "T" don't show the tag in tab/nametag
-  - Players with private stats are auto-tagged as "private" in blue
-- `/tag remove <playername>` - Removes the tag from a player
+- `/tag remove <playername>` - Remove a player's tag
-- `/tag help` - Shows the help message
+- `/tag help` - Display help information about the tagging system

 ### Stats Checking

-- `/sc <playername>` - Reads a player's stats by running the /stats command and extracting information from the GUI
+- `/sc <playername>` - Check a player's Crystal 1v1 stats
-  - Displays Crystal 1v1 stats with color-coded formatting
-  - Shows wins, win percentage, current win streak, and best win streak
+  - Displays wins, win percentage, current win streak, and best win streak
-  - Colors indicate the player's skill level
+  - Color-coded values indicate skill level
-  - Automatically stores these stats in the player's data
-  - Updates last checked timestamp
-  - Handles private statistics
-  - Empty stats (all zeros) are not stored
-  - Automatically tags player as "T" (gold color) if they don't already have a tag
-  - Waits 100ms after the stats GUI appears before reading data to ensure all data is loaded

-### Auto Stats Checking
-- `/autosc` - Automatically checks stats for all untagged players in the tab list
+  - Automatically stores the stats for future reference
-  - Processes players sequentially with a 2-second delay between each
-  - Shows progress updates in chat
-  - Automatically tags players as "T" (gold color) when their stats are fetched
-  - Skips players who already have tags
-  - Only processes players currently visible in the tab list
+  - Tags players with private stats as "Private" (blue color in tab list)

-### Automatic Queue Stats Display
+## Automatic Queue Stats Display

-- Immediately shows cached stats when a player joins the queue
+When a player joins the queue, their stats are immediately displayed in chat:
-- Detects queue joins through chat messages
-- Shows Crystal 1v1 stats with the same formatting as the `/sc` command
+- Shows their tag (if any) and Crystal 1v1 stats
-- Includes the player's tag and color if they've been tagged
-- Shows "X days ago" for stats older than 2 weeks
+- Shows how many days ago the stats were checked if older than 2 weeks
-- Only uses cached stats from tags.json, never runs /stats automatically
+- Includes any custom tags and colors you've assigned

+## Installation

+1. Install Fabric loader for Minecraft
+2. Place the Insignia mod jar file in your `.minecraft/mods` folder
+3. Launch Minecraft with the Fabric profile

+## Compatibility

+- Compatible with other Fabric mods
+- Does not modify player nametags (compatible with totem pop counters and similar mods)
+- Only affects the tab list and chat messages

-## Data Storage
+## Notes

-The mod stores player data with the following information:
-- UUID
-- Tag
-- Color (stored as a readable name, e.g., "red", "blue")
-- Crystal 1v1 stats (only stored if player has non-zero stats)
-- hasStats flag
-- Date stats were last checked
-- Private stats flag
+- USE AT YOUR OWN RISK, legacy does not have a stats api, and im unsure how they feel about data scraping like this
+- Stats are only shown for Crystal 1v1, other stats are not tracked
+- more features to come